nothazel/music-downloader/README.md

 Before using this script, ensure you have the following:

 - Node.js installed on your machine.
 - A set of API keys for Spotify.
 These keys should be stored in a file named `keys.env` in the root directory of the project.
+(IF YOU WANT TO USE SPOTIFY COMMAND ITS OPTIONAL)

 ## FAQ